Bladder Control Problems (Urinary Incontinence)

 View or Print All Sections

 Bladder control problems affect the way a person holds or releases urine.
 A person has urinary incontinence (UI) when urine leaks accidentally.
-Talk with a doctor about bladder control problems right away.
+Talk with a health care professional about bladder control problems right away.

-You may have a bladder control problem if you often need to go right away or you leak urine during normal activities.
-See a doctor if you have any bladder problems.
+You may have a bladder control problem if you often feel a sudden urge to go to the bathroom or if you leak urine during normal activities.
+See a health care professional if you have any bladder problems.

-Doctors use medical history and a physical exam to help find the cause of bladder control problems.
-Even if you feel embarrassed, it’s important that you talk with your doctor.
+Health care professionals use medical history and a physical exam to help find the cause of bladder control problems.
+Even if you feel embarrassed, it’s important to talk with your health care professional.